Aurora-Constellations/vscode-laminar-vite-extension/README.md

-# Hello World (React + Vite)
+# Hello World (Laminar + Vite)

-This is an implementation of the default [Hello World](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/default/hello-world) sample extension that demonstrates how to set up and use a [React](https://reactjs.org/) + [Vite](https://vitejs.dev/) + [Webview UI Toolkit](https://github.com/microsoft/vscode-webview-ui-toolkit) webview extension.
+This is an implementation of the default [Hello World](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/default/hello-world) sample extension that demonstrates how to set up and use a Scala.js + Laminar + [Vite](https://vitejs.dev/) webview extension.

 ![A screenshot of the sample extension.](./assets/hello-world.png)